jasonjjiang/mongoose-flights/README.md

 This is a flight management app built with Express, Express Generator, and Mongoose.
 It allows users to add and display flights in a table.

 # Features
-Add new flights with airline, airport, flight number, and departure date Display all flights in a table with sortable columns Highlight flights that have already departed
+Add new flights with airline, airport, flight number, and departure date.

 # Prerequisites
 Node.js and npm should be installed on your machine